snowloving/SnowBench4Quant/README.md

 | ResNet | resnet20 | 89.15 | 61.75 | He et al. (16-32-64 channels)  |
 |  | resnet56 | 90.06 | 63.54 | He et al. (16-32-64 channels) |
 |  | resnet18 | 92.08 | 68.42 | ImageNet modified (3x3 conv1) |

-> ℹ️ **Default SGD configuration:** Unless otherwise noted, all full-precision SGD results use **lr = 0.1, momentum = 0.9, weight decay = 1e-4**.
+> ℹ️ **Default SGD configuration:** Unless otherwise noted, all full-precision SGD results use **lr = 0.1, momentum = 0.9, weight decay = 1e-4**, trained for **200 epochs**.
 These serve as the standard baseline shared across all full-precision experiments.
+Note that some models may benefit from longer training (e.g., 300–400 epochs); these results represent a fair but not fully converged comparison point.

 #### 📋 Quick Example Command